 The midcentury-modern interior boasts a jewel-tone palette with bursts of bold crimson and serene blue.
-Brandon Quattrone, co-founder of Consort Design, the firm behind the home transformation in 2015, says each room was decorated with a traveler in mind.
-"As a rental property, we wanted the house to have a bit of fantasy, so we drew inspiration from our favorite hotels with an old world vibe, like The Bowery and Gramercy Park hotels in New York City."
+Brandon Quattrone, the co-founder of Consort Design, the firm behind the home transformation in 2015, says each room was decorated with a traveler in mind.
+"As a rental property, we wanted the house to have a bit of fantasy, so we drew inspiration from our favorite hotels with an old-world vibe, like The Bowery and Gramercy Park hotels in New York City."

 Take a peek inside Jessica Alba's first home, or tour the space in person by booking a night in the Beverly Hills rental.

 Alba opened the doors of her guesthouse to MyDomaine in 2015.

 "I travel a lot, and if there was a house like mine to stay in instead of a hotel, I would want to stay in my house," said Alba.
 "So I'm just thinking of someone who travels and who wants a cozy but luxurious and safe place to be.
 That's sort of the vibe."

 Alba wanted the home to feel "like a nautical jewel box."

 "At one point, we started referring to this project as 'the blue house' because we ended up choosing a blue from Farrow & Ball in almost every room, with the exception of one gray room," says Mat Sanders, co-founder of Consort Design and former creative director of MyDomaine.

 The dining room features a modern exposed-bulb chandelier and skeleton-like artwork.